jeremynguyenn/Embedded-Vehicle-to-Everything-autonomous-vehicles-STM32/V2X_autonomous vehicle_STM32/Integration/README.md

    - Run the simulation in Proteus to observe the integrated system in action.

 ## License
-This project is licensed under the GPL-3.0 License.
+This project is licensed under the GPL-3.0 License[GPL-3.0 License](https://github.com/jeremynguyenn/Embedded-Vehicle-to-Everything-autonomous-vehicles-STM32/blob/main/LICENSE).